planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** Stopped by an obstacle or triggered trap.
 > -   **Twists:** *Delay, drop item, cause a hazard, reveal location, etc.*

-Obstacles, scaling larger foes, and traps can be worth a Move Check:
+Fast creatures or vehicles have a Speed higher than one, meaning they may Move more than one Zone in a Round.
+If a fast mover faces multiple Checks along their path, they may use Split Actions to overcome them.
+These may each qualify for a Free Move beforehand and are subject to Initiative as usual.
+Slow movers may have fractional speeds (1/2, etc.) and take two Moves or more to cross a single Zone.

--   **Obstacles** like walls, rivers, brambles, etc. hinder moves into the Zone.
-For example, you must scale or breach a wall to enter.
+- **Obstacles** like walls, rivers, brambles, etc. hinder movement into the Zone.
+For example, you must hurdle a broken wall to enter.
+These usually provide Cover to those who cross them.
--   **Scaling:** larger foes count as their own Zone or more to climb upon and deal with riders, etc. The Difficulty is the larger creature's POISE.
+- **Climbing** lets one enter Zones that extend up or down, like cliffs, pits, or large vehicle/creatures.
+Very large creatures or vehicles may present their own Zone(s) to climb, making it possible for the bold to deal with riders, find entry ports, etc. Difficulty is the large creature’s POISE or vehicle’s max Speed.
--   **Traps** like falls, pits, spikes, lava, etc. do not prevent movement but do cause injury or inconvenience on a failure.
+- **Hazards** like falls, pits, quicksand, lava, etc. do not prevent movement but do call for a Check, with injury or inconvenience on a failure.
+A Hazard is similar to a Trap but is not hidden.
+For example, entangling vines may trap an intruder in that Zone until they succeed at a later Move Check, while broken bottles just damage those who fail to tread carefully.
+- **Traps** are carefully hidden surprise Hazards.
+The first to enter a trapped Zone gets a Check to detect it, using a relevant CONCEPT.
+If successful, the trap does not trigger and may even be disarmed with further Checks.
+A failure means they suffer the effect.
+A triggered trap may turn into a Hazard afterward.

-***Chases*** have the quarry and pursuers Move through a set of chase Zones, with the quarry deciding where to go.
-How well they overcome obstacles decides who wins.
+- **Chases** have the quarry and pursuers Move through a set of chase Zones, with the quarry deciding where to go.
+How well they overcome obstacles, hazards, and climbing along the way decides who wins.

 ### Parley